thinknew/thinknew.github.io/index.md

 ## News & Updates
 ### Jan 2025
 - 🎓 **PhD Position Opening**:
   We are excited to announce two fully-funded PhD positions in my lab!
-This opportunity focuses on cutting-edge research in [research area, e.g., brain-computer interfaces and AI-driven neuroscience].
+This opportunity focuses on cutting-edge research in brain-computer interfaces and AI-driven neuroscience.
   - 🕒 **Deadline**: Until position is filled

 ### Dec 2024